 That jam is made in a Dutch oven on the stovetop.
 But why stand watching over a pot of simmering strawberries for the better part of an hour when you can pop them in the oven and walk away?

-So I let the oven do the work, a technique I employ a lot in my cooking.
-Hands free is a great thing in the kitchen.
+Let the oven do the work.
+It’s a technique I employ a lot in my cooking.
+Allowing yourself the freedom to become hands-free is a great thing in the kitchen.

-- 2 tablespoons clear fruit brandy (raspberry, strawberry, cherry) or strawberry-flavored vodka
+- 2 tablespoons clear fruit brandy (raspberry, strawberry, cherry) or vodka

 - 1 vanilla bean pod, split, plus scraped seeds

 - 1/2 teaspoon kosher salt